Web Analytics

 ldr - Load Base+Offset

-The format of the instruction is as follows:
+The encoding for this instruction is as follows:

-To extract BASER from the instruction, we can re-use the macro we’ve firstly defined for ld (SR1(i)), because the bits have the same position.
+To extract the BASER (the register holding the base address) from the instruction, we can reuse the SR1(i) macro we defined earlier for ld, as the bits occupy the exact same positions (bits 8-6).

 static inline void ldr(uint16_t i) {